Almack's: Almack's at its peak

 By the beginning of the 19th century, with the Pantheon out of fashion, and the Assembly Rooms under the management of the Willises, Almack's was at the height of its reputation.
 People came to Almack's to see and be seen, to assert their claim to being of the highest social rank, and to network with others of the caste.
 For gentlemen seeking brides of suitable ton, it served as one of the marriage marts of Society.
-By 1790, being a debutante, one presented at court, carried very little weight, as the King's court was considered rather fusty.
+By 1790, having been presented at court as a debutante carried very little weight, as the King's court was considered rather fusty.
 Instead, mothers sought éclat for a daughter newly presented to society by obtaining vouchers to Almack's.

 This reputation had been created by Almack's select committee of the most influential and exclusive ladies of London's high society (the ton), referred to as the Lady Patronesses of Almack's.
 There were six or seven Patronesses at any one time.

 Traditionally, during the Regency of George IV, they are named as: